dmlc/dgl/examples/pytorch/hgat/README.md

 How to run example files
 --------------------------------
-In the MVP4ModelExample folder, run
+In the hgat folder, run

+**If you want to test architecture in paper please use `hgat.py`, if you want to test the architecture similar to gat in example. use `train.py`**

 ```python
 python main.py